 Simple Guide to RC Gearing

-Changing the gear ratio is an easy way to alter the performance of your RC car.
-You can gear for a higher top speed at the expense of slower acceleration, or vice versa.
+Changing the gearing (or gear ratio) is one of the easiest ways to alter the performance of your RC car.
+You can gear for a higher top speed (more RPM), or faster acceleration (More Torque/Pulling power), for example.

-You can alter your car’s gear ratio by using a different pinion or spur gear.
+You can alter your car’s gear ratio by using a different size pinion or spur gear.

 pinion gear photograph

-The pinion gear is the very small gear that fits onto the motor, and is usually made from some kind of metal.
+The pinion gear is the very small gear fitted to the motor and is usually made from some kind of metal.
 Common metals include Aluminium, Steel and Titanium.

 rc spur gear

 The spur gear is the larger gear that the pinion turns.
-These are often made from plastic and sometimes composites or even Kevlar.
+These are often made from plastic and sometimes composites or Kevlar on high end RC car kits.

 pinion-spur-gear-rc-car